 Dig 450mm (17 inches) down under where the post is, making the hole as wide as a spade.
 You can use a post spike to sit the post into although these aren't ideal if the ground is a bit stony so it's often better to use concrete.

 Put your post into the hole, ensuring it's in the correct position, completely upright and the top of the post is sitting just below the guide line.
 Use a spirit level on both sides to ensure it's upright and then nail in support posts to keep the post in place temporarily.
 Repeat this with every post you're using

 Attach two fence clips to each post and then, this is a two man job, slide the panel into place between two posts.
 Your panels will then need to be screwed to the clips and the fence raised about 50mm from the ground, by resting on bricks or blocks (gravel boards will be attached later in the process).
 Repeat this with every panel until your fence is in place.

 Using fast-setting Post-Mix Concrete it's then time to set your fence posts.
 The beauty of this product is you can mix the right amount in the hole by just pouring in water onto it.
 Find out how to get the most from Post-Mix Concrete with this guide.
 It's worth making the concrete into a slight mound shape, rather than flat, so rainwater will easily run off.
 The concrete should take about 20 minutes to set.
 After which, you can move onto the next hole and do the same.

-Add a post cap to the top of your posts for a finishing touch, choosing from a simple square or more elaborate ball or filial shape.
-This is also the stage to fit gravel boards and also trellis if you're using as a finishing touch for your new fence.
+Add post cap to the top of your posts for a finishing touch, choosing from a simple square or more elaborate ball or filial shape.
+This is also the stage to fit gravel boards and also trellis as a finishing touch for your new fence.

 Want to know more about adding finishing touches to your fence?
 We've got all the inspiration you need here.